FlorentinD/UrbanData/README.md

 ## Furher directions

+* union company data sources (osm, yellowpage, handelsregister)
-* use streamlit for interactive web app
+* use streamlit for interactive web app (allowing to add layers and so on)

 ## Package dependency (outdated)